 There is a natural archway on the coastline called Bogenfels, which the plane can fly right over.
 You can also visit on the ground with a permit.

-In the Sperrgebiet, we saw evidence of the diamond rush in Namibia in the 20th Century.
+In the Sperrgebiet, we saw evidence of the diamond rush in Namibia in the early 20th Century.
 We flew over deserted diamond mines along the coast, rusty reminders of the past.
 Nowadays the diamond mining is done offshore, I’m told.